KurtChenkoyu/earn-money-back-landing/GET_LIVE.md

 1. Go to **https://vercel.com/new**
 2. Click **"Continue with GitHub"** (or GitLab/Bitbucket)
-3. Select your repository: `earn-money-back-landing`
+3. Select your repository: `lexicraft-landing`
 4. Vercel will auto-detect Next.js settings ✅
 5. Click **"Deploy"**
 6. Wait 1-2 minutes for deployment